postindustria-tech/device-detection-python/readme.md

 * Python 3.5+
 * The `flask` python library to run the web examples
+* Git Large File System (LFS) for sub module device-detection-cxx\device-detection-data
-* Additional requirements are required for the on-premise Device-Detection Engine.
+* Additional requirements are for the on-premise Device-Detection Engine.

 ## Folders